wawszczakd/MRJP-projects/project-1/README.md

 ## Overview

-Instant is a simple programming language created for the MRJP (Methods of Programming Languages Realization) course.
+Instant is a simple programming language that consists of only two types of
-It consists of only two types of instructions:
+instructions:
  * **Expressions** — print their evaluated value,
  * **Assignments** — set a variable’s value with `variable = expression`.